MAKING MENTAL HEALTH A PRIORITY FOR WOMEN!

 - Normalize attending therapy even when all is “well”

 Self-care is about regulating your attention and focus from within, with an attitude of curiosity, openness, and acceptance.
 Be present for yourself, allow your self to learn from your mistakes, do not allow negative labels to define you, stand in your truth, authenticity and of course uniqueness.
-You are a phenomenal woman as Maya Angelo so eloquently stated.
+After all ….you are a phenomenal woman as Maya Angelo so eloquently stated.